Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The generator uses this value in the corresponding module dependency created in the version class.

-## Model layer
+## Data layer

-The model layer in ModuleStudio has been designed for a precise description of entities and associations.
+The data layer in ModuleStudio has been designed for a precise description of entities and associations.
 To understand all the elements and properties please read the [Doctrine 2 documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) before.

 ### Language elements